johannal/SolarSystem/CustomInstrumentsDemo.md

   *Show stuttering app*

-Definitley want to fix this.
-Now I've been pretty good about adding great logging in my code, which you can actually see flying by here.
-I see a lot of data requests in there, which doesn't seem right.
+Definitley something I want to fix this.

-But this logging by itself isn't going to be quite enough to help understand whats going on here.
-What I really want to see intervals of time to know how long things like parsing my data are taking.
+I've got plenty of logging in my app, but for a for a performance issue like this, I really want to see intervals of time to know how long things like my network requests and data parsing are taking.

-To help me out with that, theres some new API in Xcode 10, that lets me surface performance metrics for my own code.
+Xcode 10 introduces new API that lets me surface my own performance metrics.
+I'm going to use that and start by timing my JSON data parsing.

-Here in PlanetDataFetcher, I'm using our own networking framework, but I handle the JSON parsing.
-I've also got some logging sprinkled throughout to surface important events.
+In my code this class handle fetching and parsing data.
+I'm using our own networking framework, and then I handle the JSON parsing here.

-I want to know how long the data parsing is taking, so I'll add a call to the new os_signpost function here, right before I start parsing.
-This is marking the beginning of the interval.
+I'll add a call to the new os_signpost function here, right before I start parsing.

   *Add os_signpost_interval_begin call*